gorango/flowcraft/docs/api-reference/workflow.md

 - `Logger`: The interface that any logger passed to a flow must implement (`debug`, `info`, `warn`, `error`).
 - `ConsoleLogger`: A default implementation that logs messages to the `console`, with support for configurable log levels.
-- `NullLogger`: A default implementation that performs no action.
-This is the framework's default if no logger is provided, ensuring it is silent by default.
+- `NullLogger`: A default implementation that performs no action. **This is the framework's default logger if none is provided, ensuring Flowcraft is silent out-of-the-box.**

 ### `ConsoleLogger` Constructor